 Headquartered in Budapest City, MKB Bank was established in 1950.
 The bank operates through Corporate Banking and Institutional Banking segments and employs around 2,000 individuals.

 The bank serves individuals, corporations, governments, local municipalities, social institutions, and residual items.
-It offers lending and deposit-taking services; and credit card loans, as well as loans provided against securities deposited as collateral.
-It also provides project and structured finance products, and syndicated loans; bank card facilities; and various investment services.
-In addition, it also offers investment products; cash management, online factoring, and legal and tax consultancy services; and payment, mobile banking, and Internet banking services.
+It offers lending and deposit-taking services, credit card loans, as well as loans provided against securities deposited as collateral.
+It also provides project and structured finance products, syndicated loans, bank card facilities, and various investment services.
+In addition, it also offers investment products, cash management, online factoring, legal and tax consultancy services, and payment, mobile banking, and Internet banking services.

-Established in 1990, UniCredit Bank offers various banking products and services to small and medium-sized enterprises, private customers, and large corporates in Hungary.
-It operates through CIB, Retail, Private Banking, and Others segments.
+Established in 1990, UniCredit Bank offers various banking products and services to small and medium-sized enterprises, private customers, and large corporations in Hungary.
+It operates through CIB, Retail, Private Banking, and Other segments.
 The bank serves 400,000 customers through a network of 55 branches.
 Based out of Budapest, it employs around 1,700 staff.

 Founded in 1990, BNP Paribas Bank is one of the first joint-venture banks in Hungary.
-The bank offers institutional and corporate banking, securities, asset management, insurance, real estate, vehicle management, financial and operating lease, and real estate investment services for corporates and institutions.
+The bank offers institutional and corporate banking, securities, asset management, insurance, real estate, vehicle management, financial and operating leases, and real estate investment services for corporations and institutions.

 Based out of Budapest, BNP Paribas became the sole shareholder in BNP Paribas, Hungary Branch, in 2001.

 To break into investment banking, there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
 To learn more, explore our interactive career map: For banking careers, you will gain a significant edge over the competition with our financial modeling courses.